haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-2.md

     they are visible to code written in other languages that may not respect Rust's safety rules.

+* Restricting `unsafe` features to `unsafe` blocks doesn't really prevent you from doing whatever you want.
+  Its perfectly possible to just stick an `unsafe` block into your code and move on.
+The benefit of the rule lies mainly in *drawing human attention* to code whose safety Rust can't guarantee:
+  - You won't accidentally use `unsafe` features and then discover you were responsible for contracts you didn't even know existed.
+  - An `unsafe` block attracts *more attention* from *reviewers*.
+Some projects even have automation to ensure this, flagging code changes that affect `unsafe` blocks for special attention.
+  - When you're considering writing an `unsafe` block, you can take a moment to ask yourself whether your task really requires such measures.
+If it's for performance. do you have measurements to show that this is actually a bottleneck?
+Perhaps there is a good way to accomplish the same thing in safe Rust.

 ## Asynchronous Programming

 ## Macros